-Check out the Budgeting (https://studentaid.ed.gov/sa/prepare-for-college/budgeting) and Loan Repayment Calculator (https://studentloans.gov/myDirectLoan/mobile/repayment/repaymentEstimator.action) information offered by the U.S. Department of Education.
+Check out the Budgeting and Loan Repayment Calculator information offered by the U.S. Department of Education.
 Theses are good tools to help you plan your expenses and loan debt.

 Financial Aid Satisfactory Academic Progress Policy

 Bethel University has two methods of monitoring student achievement.
 There is an Academic Progress, Probation, and Dismissal process administered by faculty committees.
 Please see policies on Academic Probation in the Scholastic Regulations section of the catalog for standards governing this process.
 There is also a Financial Aid Satisfactory Academic Progress (FA-SAP) policy administered by the Office of Financial Aid.